entrotech/entrotech.github.io/_authors/jim-darragh.md

 ---
-short-name: Jim
+short_name: Jim
-name: James A. Darragh
+name: Jim Darragh
 position: Sr. Software Developer
-layout: page
+layout: author
+rank: 20
 ---

 Jim is an outside consultant to Entrotech, helping with Angular projects, and generally being a pain in the ass.